redpanda-data/redpanda/docs/www/quick-start-linux.md

 - Our [FAQ](faq) page shows all of the clients that you can use to do streaming with Redpanda.
      (Spoiler: Any Kafka-compatible client!)
-- Get a multi-node cluster up and running is by using [`rpk container`](guide-rpk-container).
+- Get a multi-node cluster up and running using [`rpk container`](guide-rpk-container).
-- Use the [Quick Start Docker Guide](quick-start-docker) to try out Redpanda on Docker.
+- Use the [Quick Start Docker Guide](quick-start-docker) to try out Redpanda using Docker.
 - Want to setup a production cluster?
 Check out our [Production Deployment Guide](production-deployment).